guohaoxiang/ComplexGen/README.md

 ## Phase 3: Geometric refinement

+Code of this phase can be compiled only under Windows, as I fail to build and link [clapack](https://netlib.org/clapack/) with our project under Linux.
+Sorry for the inconvenience :-(

 ### Environment setup
+libigl and Eigen are needed, you can install them via [vcpkg](https://github.com/microsoft/vcpkg)

+        $ vcpkg.exe integrate install
-libigl
+        $ vcpkg.exe install libigl
+        $ vcpkg.exe install eigen3

+### Compile and build
+The C++ project can be generated with CMake:

+        $ cd PATH_TO_COMPLEXGEN\GeometricRefine
+        $ mkdir build
+        $ cmake ..

+Then you can build _GeometricRefine.sln_ with Visual Studio.
+After that, you'll find _GeometricRefine.exe_ under _PATH_TO_COMPLEXGEN/GeometricRefine/Bin_.

+To conduct geometric refinement for all models, please first modify..  then run:

+        $ cd PATH_TO_COMPLEXGEN
+        $ python .\script\geometric_refine_default.py

+You will find ...

 ## Evaluation

+The evaluation is conducted under Linux.
 To evaluate the final output of ComplexGen, run:

         $ ./scripts/eval_default.sh